SourceDocs/SourceDocs/README.md

-      -m, --module-name-path  Include the module name as part of the output folder path -c, --clean             Delete output folder before generating documentation -l, --collapsible       Put methods, properties and enum cases inside collapsible blocks -t, --table-of-contents Generate a table of contents with properties and methods for each type -r, --reproducible-docs Generate documentation that is reproducible: only depends on the sources.
+      -m, --module-name-path  Include the module name as part of the output folder path -c, --clean             Delete output folder before generating documentation -l, --collapsible       Put methods, properties and enum cases inside collapsible blocks -t, --table-of-contents Generate a table of contents with properties and methods for each type -s, --skip-empty        Do not generate documentation for files with no comments.
+      -r, --reproducible-docs Generate documentation that is reproducible: only depends on the sources.
                               For example, this will avoid adding timestamps on the generated files.
       -h, --help              Show help information